RemiBERNHARD/Luring_Adversarial/README.md

 #### Verification of the *luring* effect

-As an example, for a perturbation of ```epsilon=0.06``` (pixel values have been scaled between 0 and 1) on SVHN, the following command allows to get the values to reproduce the figures of the part "Verification of the *luring* effect":
+As an example, for a perturbation of ```epsilon=0.06``` (pixel values have been scaled between 0 and 1) on SVHN, the following command allows to get the values to reproduce the figures of the part "Characterizaton of the *luring* effect":

     python verification_svhn.py 0.06

 #### Adversarial results

-As an example, for a perturbation of ```epsilon=0.03``` (pixel values have been scaled between 0 and 1) on CIFAR10, the following command allows to get the values to reproduce the tables "Adversarial results" for the Luring architecture:
+As an example, for a perturbation of ```epsilon=0.03``` (pixel values have been scaled between 0 and 1) on CIFAR10, the following command allows to get the values to reproduce the tables "Defense evaluation" for the Luring architecture:

     python attack_cifar10.py 0.03 luring